isabella232/asset-compute.en/help/api.md

   }
   ```

-* **5xx error**: When there was any other server side error and registration failed.
+* **5xx error**: occurs when there was any other server side error and registration failed.
 Usually a JSON response such as this is returned, although that is not guaranteed for all errors:

   ```json
   {